 Before you cut that ribbon …

 Another regulatory dimension to multifamily real estate in Queens is the set-aside for “affordable housing.”
 These are units the developer must reserve for local residents who can’t afford the full rent.
 For example, 150 of the 481 apartments planned for the Jackson East & West will be rented out for below-market prices.
-The goal is to ensure that poorer people who work in rich neighborhoods don’t have to spend all the rest of their waking hours commuting and that households displaced by new construction can stay within their communities.
+The goal is to ensure that poorer people who work in rich neighborhoods don’t have to spend all the rest of their waking hours commuting.
+Households displaced by new construction can stay within their communities.
 It’s how New York City and many other urban areas have addressed the issues of affordable housing, and renters usually account for the majority of these cities’ residents.

-Northwest Queens (including Long Island City) at a glance
+Northwest Queens (including Long Island City) at a Glance

 - New construction: 39.3% of market share